Zren/zren.github.io/kde_widget_eventcalendar.md

 layout: page
 title: Widget - Event Calendar
 permalink: /kde/widget/eventcalendar/

+features:
+  - title: Weather
+    text: Daily forecast in the agenda, and hourly forecast in the meteogram.
+    img: /pic/2019-09-17___19-56-43.png
+  - title: Agenda
+    text: View a quick list of upcoming events from your Google Calendar or your regional Holidays.
+    img: /pic/2019-09-17___19-18-11.png
+  - title: Timer
+    text: A quick to access timer.
+    img: /pic/2019-09-17___19-59-36.png
+  - title: Google Calendar Integration
+    text: Double click an event in the Calendar to create a new event in the web browser.
+    img: /pic/.png
+  - title: Google Calendar Integration
+    text: Clicking a day in the agenda opens a quick form for creating an event.
+    img: /pic/2019-09-17___20-08-18.png
+  - title: Google Calendar Integration
+    text: Clicking an event in the agenda opens the event in the browser.
+    img: /pic/.png
+  - title: Mouse Wheel Volume Control
+    text: Scrolling over the clock controls the volume.
+    img: /pic/.png
+  - title: Hide Meteogram/Timer
+    text: You can turn off various features.
+    img: /pic/2019-09-17___20-00-43.png
+  - title: Single Column Layout
+    text: ''
+    img: /pic/.png
 ---

 An extended calendar with daily weather forecasts and events from Google Calendar.
 Also includes a timer and 24 hour forecast graph.